Affiliate Marketing Without a Website: A Comprehensive Guide

 If you perhaps have expertise elsewhere or have the desire to start immediately (creating a website and building a visitor base is certainly time consuming) affiliate marketing without a website essentially requires you to use other forms of traffic.

-It’s important to note that some you would likely likely use some traffic types in combination with a website if you had one.
+It’s important to note that some traffic types are used in combination with a website.
 It’s not always as black and white as: website VS non-website traffic types.

 Now let’s look at your options if you were to take this route.